johnsonjacob/ece522r_w19_lab1/README.md

-# Lab 1
+# Lab 1 -- HTTP Server

 ## Goals

-- Get experience with the HTTP protocol through parsing a HTTP request and building a HTTP response.
+- Get experience with the HTTP protocol through parsing a HTTP request and building a HTTP response
-- Understand TCP ports.
+- Understand TCP ports

 ## Description